• ABOUT

 ABOUT ROSEMARY GOODENOUGH

-Rosemary Goodenough is a Contemporary Impressionist Painter and Sculptor.
-She sculpts in clay which is then Cast using the Lost Wax process in Bronze or Aluminium.
-She paints with oils using knives, cloths and her hands on board or panel.
-She also draws with Charcoal after having created various surfaces to make full use of the remarkable flexibility of the medium.
+I’m a Contemporary Impressionist Painter and Sculptor.
+I sculpt in clay which is then Cast using the Lost Wax process in Bronze or Aluminium and paint with oils using knives, cloths and my hands on board or panel.
+I also draw with Charcoal after having created various surfaces to make full use of the remarkable flexibility of the medium.

-She has a particular interest in Medieval Women hence her series of sculptures celebrating the highly educated and extremely powerful Eleanor of Aquitaine and her sculpture celebrating Margery Kempe, Christian Mystic, intrepid Pilgrim and Author of the first Autobiography in the English Language.
-She also wanted to explore her feelings about being a woman in the 21st Century the resulting piece being her sculpture ‘Elemental Woman’.
+I have a particular interest in Medieval Women hence my series of sculptures celebrating the highly educated and extremely powerful Eleanor of Aquitaine and my sculpture celebrating Margery Kempe, Christian Mystic, intrepid Pilgrim and Author of the first Autobiography in the English Language.
+I also wanted to explore my feelings about being a woman in the 21st Century the resulting piece being my sculpture ‘Elemental Woman’.

-She works from her Studio near King's Lynn (where Margery Kempe was born in 1373) in Norfolk and is married to astrophysics researcher and photographer Michael Waller-Bridge FRAS.
+I’m self-taught and after many years of living in Scotland, I work from my Studio near King's Lynn (where Margery Kempe was born in 1373) in Norfolk and am married to astrophysics researcher and photographer Michael Waller-Bridge FRAS.

 ARTIST’S STATEMENT by ROSEMARY GOODENOUGH